 Anne wrote: “I guess the one I would miss the most would be the television … the reason is because we have had many family nights crowded together enjoying a movie, documentary, etc.” And Linda agreed: “I would really miss the TV!”

 Marci wrote: “Having been raised in the Old Order Mennonite community I can speak from experience.
 I would miss air conditioning.
 I’m already anxious enough as it is about keeping it working.
 When summer starts to approach every year I look into the Services it needs to keep running at its peak.
 I look back and wonder how I managed without it.
+There are very few people who would be able to go an entire summer without having access to a fully-functioning air conditioning system, and I’d usually be one of them.
+And that’s why I’m so surprised at the fact I was able to cope without it.
+I hope that it never happens again though.
 I also would miss my showers.
 Water was brought in from the pump and poured in a big galvanized tub for baths.”
 Carol also said she’d miss “showers.”

 Others who’d miss Air Conditioning were Donna, Mary, Dawn, Kristin, Loretta, Gail, Beth, Amy, Kevin, Patti and Sharma.
 As would Tina, Catherine, Angela, and Nancee.
 And Lisa said: “A/C in the summer and heat in the winter”.